 With low overhead and relatively straightforward barriers to market entry, accounting firms present opportunities for growth for small business investors.

-Although the cost of human capital within law firms (i.e., paying lawyers, clerks, and paralegals) can be high, law firms generate high net profit margins on average.
-The most profitable law firms in major metropolitan areas are able to bring in margins as high as 50 percent.
-The most profitable areas of legal services include:
+While the cost of human capital (i.e., paying lawyers, clerks, and paralegals) can be high, law firms generate high net profit margins on average.
+The most profitable law firms in major metropolitan areas can bring in margins as high as 50%.

 - Intellectual property law (i.e., copyright, trademarks)